 Every speaker will have different limitations regarding how you can clean it.
 For example, some are designed as outdoor speakers, and others are fully waterproof, but many portable speakers must steer clear of liquid.

-Always check your user manual, as it will help you understand what cleaning methods you can use.
+Always check your user manual for instructions for cleaning, as it will help you understand what cleaning methods you can use.
 Generally, avoiding contact with water is wise, but it can be fine for some speakers.

 First, check for where the dirtiest parts of the speaker are, and then look to see if the speaker is designed for disassembly.
 Many speakers have an outer mesh that can be removed, like a JBL Flip 4.